vaishnav-sh/learn-fullstack/10 - Adding styles/2 - Improved error message.md

 - When the error occurs we add a descriptive error message to the `errorMessage` state.
 At the same time, we start a timer, that will set the `errorMessage` state to null after five seconds.

-- The result looks like this:
+- The result looks like this -

 <img src="./notes styled.png">